-So, Almost all thermostat problems will have some effect on your engine performance.
+Almost all thermostat problems, will have some effect on your engines performance.

-As we already know, the main purpose of the thermostat is to maintain the engine at the proper operating temperature.
+The thermostats purpose is to keep the engine at its proper operating temperature.

-The thermostat starts at a closed position when you start the engine to help it reach operating temperature.
-While the engine is running the coolant temperature slowly rises, making the thermostat begin to open.
+The thermostat starts off at a closed position, when you start the engine.
+Consequently, helping the engine reach its proper operating temperature.
+While the engine is running the coolant temperature slowly rises.
+As a result, making the thermostat begin to open.
 The opening allows warmer coolant in the engine to flow into the radiator.
-In turn, The water pump pushes lower-temperature coolant from the radiator into the engine.
+In turn, the water pump pushes lower-temperature coolant from the radiator into the engine.

-When the lower-temperature coolant reaches the thermostat, the warmer fluid begins to cool, closing the thermostat.
-During engine operation, the thermostat actually never fully closes or opens, but gradually nears either state to control coolant flow.
-This allows the engine to operate at a specific temperature controlled by the thermostat.
+When the lower-temperature coolant reaches the thermostat the warmer fluid begins to cool.
+As a result, closing the thermostat.
+During engine operation, the thermostat actually never fully closes or opens.
+But, gradually nears either state to control coolant flow.
+This allows the engine to operate, at a specific temperature controlled by the thermostat.